 As you survey your home for possible entry points for rats, remember they only need an opening about the size of a quarter to enter through.
 This hole can be in the crawl space or attic, exterior walls, or even in pipes or vents.
 Outdoors, you’ll want to stay away from planting ivy (which is a food source for rats), remove bird feeders, and keep your grill area as clean as possible.
 Keep bushes and trees at least two feet or more away from the exterior of the home.

 Prevent Rat Infestations

 The surest and most effective way to deal with rat problems is to keep them out of your home to begin with.
 This requires taking the necessary measures to keep them from being attracted to your home right from the start.
 Repair vents, cover holes in your attic or crawl space, trim bushes and trees away from your house.
 Make sure not to leave pet food outside, and don't let water pool around your house.

 However, what if you discover that rats have already invaded your home?
 Indoors, you can begin attempting to remove rats with traps, either the snapping kind or electronic ones.
-If these methods aren't working like you want them to, contact a professional pest removal company like Clean Crawls.
+If these methods aren't working like you want them to, contact a professional animal removal company like Clean Crawls.
 We'll not only eliminate any existing rats colonies already residing in your home, but will also help you in implementing sound rat infestation solutions.
-In addition, we'll set you up with a regularly scheduled pest prevention maintenance program to help you stay on top of the situation and prevent rat infestation in the future.
+In addition, we'll set you up with a regularly scheduled animal prevention maintenance program to help you stay on top of the situation and prevent rat infestation in the future.